UHHRobotics22-23/hardware_design/README.md

 v2 -> enhanced version of v1

 ## Firmware
+The firmware is implemented using the [Arduino](https://www.arduino.cc/) framework.
+A [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) is used as the controller of the device.

 ### Protocol
 The protocol used for the communication between ROS and the microcontroller is based on simple string commands.
 For both the wifi and serial version the same protocol is used.